OAuth2.0 authentication

 Create your own secure API authentication tokens

-This section describes a method that can be used to create RSA keys using a command line interface tool (for example PowerShell on Windows or Terminal on MacOS), but there are other methods.
+This section describes the methods that can be used to create RSA keys using a command line interface tool (for example PowerShell on Windows or Terminal on MacOS), but there are other methods available.

-This command will ask you for additional information.
-In the last step type yes and press Enter.
+# This command will ask for additional information.
+In the last step type `yes` and press Enter

 keytool -importkeystore -srckeystore xtremepush.jks -destkeystore xtremepush.p12 -deststoretype PKCS12